OlivierLD/raspberry-coffee/RESTNavServer/README.md

 - The broker (the glue) in-between is HTTP.

-This allows pretty much _any_ device that knows about a network to connect to the Local Area Network (LAN) created by the Raspberry PI (or any machine the server runs on) to connect on it and consume the data it produces.
+This allows pretty much _any_ device that knows about a network to connect to the Local Area Network (LAN) created by the Raspberry PI (or any machine the server runs on) to connect to it and consume the data it produces.

 The way to go for the front end is - at least for now - quite obvious, it is the combination of HTML5, CSS3, and JavaScript.
 Consuming REST services can be done from many frameworks, here we'll use `jQuery`.